data2intelligence/SpaCET/docs/tutorial.md

 ## Identify the clone structure of malignant cells

-To assess the spatial organization of tumor clones, we focus on the ST spots with high fractions (>0.5) of malignant cells based on the deconvolution results.
+To assess the spatial organization of cancer clones, we focus on the ST spots with high fractions (>0.5) of malignant cells based on the deconvolution results.
 Users can run `ST.malignant.clone.heatmap` to cluster the inferred CNV values of malignant cell spots to determine the clone structure.
 Of note, `cutoffMalignant` is used to set the cutoff of high malignant cell fractions, and `nClone` is the clone (cluster) number of hierarchical clustering.
 The estimated clone identities are stored in `ST@results$clone`.

 ``` r
 # cluster the cnv values to identify malignant cell clone